UNIVERSITY OF WISCONSIN River Falls

 Graduate Studies Final Examination and Submission

-Graduate Comprehensive Examination Committee Members.
-The program chair assigns the chair and the second committee member.
+Graduate Comprehensive Examination Committee Members: The program chair assigns the chair and the second committee member.
 Committee chairs either assign the third member, or may contact the Office of Graduate Studies to obtain a third committee member.
-Requests for third committee members should be made as soon as possible, but no later than one semester prior to scheduling the examination.
+Requests for third committee member should be made as soon as possible, but no later than one semester prior to scheduling the examination.
 This is necessary to confirm the third committee member's participation, to allow time for the committee chair to communicate appropriate information regarding the student's project and timeline with the third committee member, and to allow the third committee member's schedule to be taken into consideration when scheduling the examination.

 Scheduling Examinations: Please follow the process for scheduling examinations located here.